-In 2012, the retail arm of Worship Music was shut down for the most part so that we could focus on other aspects of the ministry.
+In 2012, the retail arm of Worship Music was downsized significantly so that we could focus on other aspects of the ministry.
 Additional to our ongoing work through music seminars, we have a number of projects in the works that we look forward to announcing here as they become reality.

 God wants your heart, not just your music.
 If He has your heart, He’ll have your music.
 If He doesn’t have your music, He does not have your heart.